Misery literature: Holocaust hoaxes

 The Holocaust has been the subject of several notable literary hoaxes by authors who either falsely claim to have lived through it, or were in fact Holocaust survivors but falsified their experiences.
-Such hoaxes include The Painted Bird (1965) by Jerzy Kosinski, Fragments: Memories of a Wartime Childhood (1995) by Binjamin Wilkomirski, Misha: A Mémoire of the Holocaust Years (1997) by Misha Defonseca and Angel at the Fence by Herman Rosenblat (which was planned to be published in 2009, but publication was cancelled).
+Such hoaxes include The Painted Bird (1965) by Jerzy Kosinski, Memorias del infierno (Memoir of Hell) (1978) by Enric Marco, Fragments: Memories of a Wartime Childhood (1995) by Binjamin Wilkomirski, Misha: A Mémoire of the Holocaust Years (1997) by Misha Defonseca, and Angel at the Fence by Herman Rosenblat (which was planned to be published in 2009, but publication was cancelled).
+Hannah: From Dachau to the Olympics and Beyond is a 2005 Holocaust biography written by Jean Goodwin Messinger about Hannah Pence.
+In 2009 it was revealed that Pence had fabricated her whole life story.